 What will you find in this site?

-This site is intended as a resource for Cree language teachers, literacy instructors, translators, linguists, and anyone who has an interest in the nuts and bolts of the Cree language.
+This site is about the East Cree language, spoken in Northern Quebec, Canada, in the James Bay area.
+The East Cree language is a Native American language of North America and belongs to the Algonquian language family.
+This site is intended as a resource for Cree language teachers, literacy instructors, translators, linguists, and anyone who has an interest in the nuts and bolts of the East Cree language.
 We hope that the live possibilities of the internet will encourage participation.
 We are seeking support form all who value linguistic diversity and want the Cree language to be alive and well in the 21st century and after.
+Started in 2000, the site has been growing ever since.

-There are two major dialects of East Cree: the Southern and the Northern dialects.
-Some, but not all pages are available in both dialects, depending on whether its author is a Southern or a Northern speaker.
+There are two major dialects of East Cree: the Southern and the Northern dialects, with their own standardized orthography.
+Some, but not all pages are available in both dialects, depending on whether its authors are Southern or Northern speakers.
 There is room in the databases to also include Inland and Coastal variations.
 Know that our intend is to find a balance between standardization and respect of speech diversity.

 Send comments and questions to: mojunker@connect.carleton.ca